esteng/regal_program_learning/README.md

 ![Figure of the motivation for REGAL](assets/fig1_single.png)

 ## Overview
-This repo contains code for our paper: [REGAL: Refactoring Programs to Discover Generalizable Abstractions](TODO: arxiv link).
+This repo contains code for our paper: [REGAL: Refactoring Programs to Discover Generalizable Abstractions](https://arxiv.org/abs/2401.16467)
 REGAL is a method for learning libraries of interpretable helper functions for program synthesis in a diverse range of tasks.
 Please see the figure below (and our paper) for more details.